 - Master of Business Administration (MBA), Master of Education (MEd), Master of Science in Emergency Medicine (MSc-EM): Many of these degrees can be tailored to build skills relevant to GEM.

-- Operational: Much of GEM fellowship is spent participating in field work.
-This component may vary based on goals of the fellowship, but it could include global health research, field work, clinical time abroad, etc. Most fellowships include projects focused in one of these four areas:
+- Operational: Portions of GEM fellowship are spent participating in field work.
+This component may vary based on fellowship goals and could include global health research, field work, clinical time abroad, etc. With improvements in technology, though, coupled with a broader view of global health, much learning occurs offsite as well as in “the field.”
+Most fellowships include projects focused in one of these four areas:

 - Academic research